Azure/template-analyzer/README.md

 ## Getting started with Template Analyzer
 Download the latest Template Analyzer release in [the releases section](https://github.com/Azure/template-analyzer/releases).

-To preview the rules that come bundled with the Template Analyzer, explore [the built-in rules](docs/built-in-rules.md).
+To preview the rules that come bundled with Template Analyzer, explore [the built-in rules](docs/built-in-rules.md).

-## Using the Template Analyzer
+## Using Template Analyzer
 Template Analyzer is executed via a command line.
 There are two formats to invoke it:

 `TemplateAnalyzer.exe analyze-template <template-path> [-p <parameters-path>] [-c <config-path>] [--report-format <format>] [-o <output-path>] [-v]`